dkorver/food/index.md

 ## API Interaction Functions

+The first function will clean up the variable names so that they are readable instead of having periods in the name.

 You can use the [editor on GitHub](https://github.com/dkorver/food/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.